 When Jim Jacoby wandered into my shop, I was grateful to be asked about what had been rattling around in my mind motorcycle-wise.
 After looking at the sketches, Jim offered to fund a build.
 It was one of the happiest moments of my life, I was back in the game and had a great partner that would inspire me to do the impossible.

-Meanwhile in Birmingham Alabama, Brian Case and Lee Conn had been working on an all-new engine for a start-up motorcycle company -Motus.
+Meanwhile in Birmingham Alabama, Brian Case and Lee Conn had been working on an all-new engine for a start-up motorcycle company – Motus.
 The V-4 engine was designed with the help of a fellow named Jeff Sperry.
-All the pieces of the puzzle came together- Motus engine and Bienville chassis.
+An aspiring young engineer, David McMahon volunteered to help with digital work and pioneered an entirely new process for constructing the complex perimeter chassis.
+All the pieces of the puzzle came together – Motus engine and Bienville chassis.
 Three prototypes were built.

 The Goodwood Festival of Speed is an event that I had been dreaming of attending for years, and when the invitation by Lord March to actually participate in the 2015 hillclimb was offered, I was stunned.
 Watching the Legacy race up the hill in front of 80,000 gawking gearheads was a lifetime achievement realized, and the ultimate in Performance Art.
 My old friend Alan Cathcart had been working behind the scenes to make it happen.